PKU-ML/AdvNotRealFeatures/AdvNotRealFeatures/README.md

 ### Contact Us
 - Having unresolved questions about our work or feeling to have a discussion with the authors?
 - Feel free to contact us!
-Emalis of the authors are listed below:
+Emails of the authors are listed below:
     - Ang Li: charles_li@stu.pku.edu.cn
     - Yifei Wang: mailto:yifei_wang@pku.edu.cn
     - Yisen Wang: yisen.wang@pku.edu.cn